teamdigitale/dati-semantic-schema-editor/apps/webapp/public/help.md

 ###### 🇬🇧 ENGLISH

 This application displays your data schemas (models) in OpenAPI format by querying the data on <https://schema.gov.it>.
+Together with the [OpenAPI validator](https://italia.github.io/api-oas-checker/) it supports the design of APIs compliant with the Italian Interoperability Model.

 The application shows: